dominatorVJ/ShareBook-ChatApp/README.md

 # ShareBook-ChatApp

--ShareBook is a simple real time application with rooms.
+-ShareBook is a simple real time chatting application with rooms.

 -Added features to select room where multiple users of same interest can collaborate and chat in real time.